wordjelly/Logstash-Certificates/README.md

 ### Points to note:
 We didn't explicitly specify a hostname in the logstash_ssl.conf file's tcp => input.
 This is because it defaults to 0.0.0.0 and that is already included in our certificates.
 If your logstash port is open to the external internet, you can leave this as it is, since traffic on your machines IP address will automatically get forwarded to 0.0.0.0.
-If logstash is not open to the public internet and you want it running on a specific host, you can specify that, but make sure to add it to your ENV['IP_ADDRESSES'].
+If logstash is not open to the public internet and you want it running on a specific host, you can specify that, but make sure to add it to your ENV['LOGSTASH_SERVER_IP_ADDRESSES'].

 ## Send Rails Logs to Logstash over SSL: